 Instructions

-Then, bake them in the oven for about 10 minutes or until the wontons are golden brown and crispy.
+Then, place them into the center rack of the oven for about 10 minutes or until the wontons are golden brown and crispy.

 Finally, let them cool slightly and carefully remove them from the muffin tin.
 Serve warm and enjoy!